Read All Our Reviews

 We would encourage everyone to read the Steady Condors Frequently Asked Questions and the Steady Condors Strategy (members only) topics.
 Those two topics should provide answers to the majority of your questions, as well a detailed discussion on what the Steady Condors is all about.

 Those who have been trading options on major indexes like RUT, SPX or NDX know that those options behave differently from regular options.
 They usually stop trading on Thursday however the settlement value is not determined until the market opens the following day (Friday).
+(SPX weekly options are an exception, they stop trading on Friday, so the following article is relevant mostly to RUT and NDX options).
 But that's not all.

 Last year I wrote an article for Seeking Alpha Google Options Underestimated The Risk Again.
 Looks like history repeats itself.
 On Thursday Google reported blowout quarter and the stock rallied the next day a whopping 122 points (13.8%).
 The options markets implied a 33 points move.